CNU-ACM/Bylaws/README.md

 The Association for Computing Machinery shall not haze any prospective or current member for the purpose of admission into or affiliation with the organization.
 Members of the Association for Computing Machinery are free to leave or disassociate without fear of retribution or harassment.
 The Association for Computing Machinery shall not discriminate based on race, creed, color, sex, age, national origin, disability, and sexual orientation.
-(The previsions of this article must conform to the provisions of ACM Bylaw 6, Section 6; and the ACM Constitution, Article 3.)
+(The provisions of this article must conform to the provisions of ACM Bylaw 6, Section 6; and the ACM Constitution, Article 3.)
 A full-time student at Christopher Newport University who is a member in good standing of the ACM, may upon request and payment of dues become a voting member of this chapter.